mehulagg/gitlab/doc/ci/docker/using_docker_images.md

     - name: redis:latest
   ```

-## Script Execution Location
+## Where scripts are executed

-When a CI Job runs within a Docker container, it will run the `before_script`, `script` and `after_script` commands in a `/builds/<project-path>/` directory and not the default `WORKDIR` that is defined within your image.
-To move to your `WORKDIR`, it is recommended to save the `WORKDIR` as an environment variable so that it can be referenced within the container upon the job's runtime.
+When a CI job runs in a Docker container, the `before_script`, `script,` and `after_script` commands run in the `/builds/<project-path>/` directory.
+Your image may have a different default `WORKDIR` defined.
+To move to your `WORKDIR`, save the `WORKDIR` as an environment variable so you can reference it in the container during the job's runtime.

 ### Available settings for `image`